Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/sort-nodes/index.md

 ```

 You can turn it off by setting the `-F":nonHierarchyFirst=false"` parameter
-which will switch the sort mode to sort nodes regardless if they are `nt:hierarchyNode` or not
+which will switch the mode to sort nodes regardless if they are `nt:hierarchyNode` or not
 ```
 +  /content/someFolder
      -  a           // cq:Page